Steeped in history, the study of Divinity and Theology has been undertaken since the foundation of the University on 1495.

 Research is supported by regular seminars in each discipline and by a vibrant programme of interdisciplinary seminars.
 There are frequent opportunities to hear prominent visiting speakers, including the annual Gifford Lectures.

-New Testament theology, Second Temple Judaism, Apocalyptic, Philo, the Johannine corpus, Pauline literature, and early Christian writing practices.
+New Testament theology, Second Temple Judaism, Apocalyptic, Philo, the Johannine corpus, Pauline literature, Christianity in the classical world, and early Christian writing practices.
 The school is also home to serious theological interpretation of the New Testament, particularly in relation to pastoral theology.

 Aberdeen Centre for Spirituality, Health and Disability